 He would score 369 points with the Tigers (13th overall in D1-A history) and was drafted by New England in the fourth round of the 2006 draft (118th overall).
 For his standout career with the Pats, Gostkowski has converted 340 of 388 field goals for a 87.6 percentage, as of the end of the 2017 season.
 He has also over 99 percent in point-after-touchdown attempts, having only missed six (out of 600) in his decade-plus in the NFL.

 Rashad Johnson attended a big time NCAA DI school, but his path there wasn’t paved with gold.
 After getting zero offers out of high school, the Alabama native was recruited by DII North Alabama, as well as The Citadel.
 Instead of plugging away in a second-rate football program, the current Tennessee Titans starting free safety chose to walk on with Alabama, as a running back.
 He never did take any hand-offs in the Crimson Tide’s backfield, converting to safety after his redshirt season and earning a scholarship in 2006.
 He was a starter his final two seasons with ‘Bama and was drafted in the third round (95th overall) by the Cards in 2009.
 He played there until the end of 2015 before signing a one-year deal to play with the Titans in 2016.
-He only started seven games that year, and is technically still a free-agent.
-He didn’t play at all in 2017.
+He only started seven games that year, couldn’t find a job in 2017, and retired short afterwards.

 7. Ziggy Ansah, DE – Detroit Lions